 Here in America we have much freedom.
 I recognize that freedom.
 I am intrigued by spiritual freedom, emotional freedom.
 What would life be like if I was free from judging?
 Or, what if I was free from fear?
 It's that freedom, the freedom to be be guided simply by love, without the influence of judgment or fear.

-The bird cages in the forest (Les Cages des Bois) show one empty cage, suggesting one free bird.
+The bird cages in the forest (Les Cages des

 The floating woman held delicately by the string from a hand below (Holding On) expresses the idea that freedom is a choice.